opentoonz/opentoonz_docs/source/create_animations_using_plastic_tool.rst

 .. note:: Into the Stage Schematic you can see that the TC column is now connected to the mesh column just created, its node has a purple header for easing recognition.

-If the Create Mesh is applied to a column that is already modified by the Plastic tool (then already linked to a mesh) a dialog will prompt asking how to manage the new and the old mesh files, and the user can choose one from the different listed oprions:
+If the Create Mesh is applied to a column that is already modified by the Plastic tool (then already linked to a mesh) a dialog will prompt asking how to manage the new and the old mesh files, and the user can choose from one of three options:

 |create_mesh_warning|

     - **delete the old level entirely** : the original mesh file is replaced by a new one with the data of the last mesh generated; a new column for the new mesh is created as the old column retains the old structure but exposes only the new created mesh.